Mediterranean Chicken and Chickpea Bowls are a healthy, gluten free, Mediterranean-inspired version of a Chipotle Burrito Bowl!

 How to Make This Recipe

-Start by mixing up the lemon dressing that’s used as both the chicken and chickpea marinade – 2 birds and all that!
 In small bowl or mason jar, whisk or shake up fresh lemon juice, honey, salt, pepper, dried oregano, a little bit of Dijon mustard, a couple minced garlic cloves, and extra virgin olive oil.

 Pour the rest of the marinade into a large Ziplock bag with 1lb chicken breasts, more salt and pepper, then place both the chickpeas and chicken into the fridge to marinate while you prep the rest of the dish.

-Next blend up the garlic sauce that gets drizzled on top of the bowls – I am so obsessed with this sauce!
 It’s just mayonnaise, fresh lemon juice, garlic cloves, and salt blended until smooth.
-You could make this sauce up to a couple days ahead of time, FYI.
+You can make this sauce up to a couple days ahead of time, FYI.

 Next up is the yellow rice which gets it’s lovely hue from turmeric.
 Turmeric has been used medicinally for thousands of years and not only has anti-inflammatory benefits, but can also help lower bad levels of cholesterol (among many other benefits.)